-Remove all of the Tomasini decorations and lose any trace of the connection with Tomasini and the important role that he, and this instrument, played in the revival of the modern interest in the harpsichord and its repertoire?
+Should I remove all of the Tomasini decorations - all later than the 'historical' period - and lose any trace of the connection with Tomasini and the important role that he, and this instrument, played in the revival of the modern interest in the harpsichord and its repertoire?

 But if this is so, is it justified to remove the Dolmetsch interventions given the important role that Dolmetsch also played in the history of the harpsichord?
 There is little difference in the dates of the Tomasini and Dolmetsch interventions - the important difference in these interventions is that the Dolmetsch intervention seriously affected the acoustical and mechanical properties of the instrument: the stifle bars under the soundboard reduced the rich resonance of the sound, and the lead weights Dolmetsch added to the keylevers and jacks made the touch of the keyboard more like that of a modern piano.
 The Tomasini interventions seem, on the other hand, only to have affected the decoration aspect.
 Do we distinguish between 'good' and 'bad' historical restorations??
 Regardless of how this question is answered, how do I make a rule that covers both situations??
 Is it even possible to make rules to govern such a complicated musical/acoustical/mechanical/decorative system??

 To retain the stifle bars and the keyboard and jack lead weights would markedly distort how the instrument sounds and plays to a modern observer.
 It would totally misrepresent the ideals of the sound and keyboard touch of the instrument in the historical period.
 The decorative state of the instrument represents the apogee of French mid-eighteenth century furniture decoration.
 Surely the mechanical and acoustical states have to match the decorative state.
 But this cannot be accomplished and still follow the (I think, now outdated) principles of ethical restoration.